Duties per Town Charter (Chapter IV Section 4):

-NOTE: When February 20th falls on a weekend or a holiday, petitions to appeal assessments on real estate or personal property with the Board must be received on or before the close of the nearest preceeding business day or post-marked by February 20th.
+NOTE: When February 20th falls on a weekend or a holiday, petitions to appeal assessments on real estate or personal property with the Board must be received on or before the close of the nearest preceding business day or post-marked by February 20th.

-- 2022 Grand List BAA Hearing Application
+- 2023 Grand List Board of Assessment Appeal Application

 - Agent/Representative Form